xs-embedded-llc/l2dbus/README.md

 ## License

 The L2DBUS library itself is licensed under the MIT License.
-See <a href="../../../LICENSE">LICENSE</a> in the source distribution for additional details.
+See [LICENSE](./LICENSE) in the source distribution for additional details.
 Additional terms may apply since L2DBUS does have other dependencies.
 The intent, however, was to utilize components that only have compatible licenses and support both open source and propriety (closed) source applications.

 ## Known Issues / Caveats